 Unusual Options Activity Insight: Procter & Gamble

-Shares of Procter & Gamble (NYSE:PG) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $137.22.
+Shares of Procter & Gamble (NYSE:PG) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $136.82.

 - Sentiment: BEARISH